phetsims/phet-info/doc/phet-software-design-patterns.md

 #### Importing Modules:

 PhET relies heavily on RequireJS to support importing modules.
-RequireJS is flexible enough to support browser-based platforms and server sided environments, such as Node.
+RequireJS is flexible enough to support browser-based platforms and server sided environments, such as Node.js.
 RequireJS pulls inspiration from CommonJS (a popular module format) but improves on it by coding a module format that works well natively in a browser.
 For more information, read the RequireJS [documentation](https://requirejs.org/).

 RequireJS imports are handled at top of all files and use the `require` keyword.
 Typically, require statements for importing would look something like this:

 ```js
     var Node = require( 'SCENERY/nodes/Node' );
 ```
 where `SCENERY` is a dependency of the particular repository where the module lives.
+This follows a condensed syntax compatible with CommonJS based on asycnhronous module dependency (AMD).
+This [article](https://requirejs.org/docs/whyamd.html) is a great resource for further reading.

-Be aware there are two prime cases when using `require` isn't ideal.
+Be aware of two cases, when using `require` should be reconsidered.

 1. Some types of [circular dependencies](https://en.wikipedia.org/wiki/Circular_dependency)
 2. Using conditional code to do a require call like, _if(someCondition) require('a1') else require('a2')_;

-Generally, this may require a rethinking of design or a workaround.
+Generally circular dependencies, require a rethinking of design or a workaround.
 For example, if `Node.js` requires `Trail.js` and `Trail.js` requires `Node.js.` We can load both modules from the `Scenery` namespace and access them through `scenery.Node` or `scenery.Trail`.
 The assumption is that the modules are loaded into the namespace before they are being used.
-The circular dependency is documented in the require statements of the file.
+The circular dependency is documented near the require statements of both files.

-Additionally, you may come across conditional module declarations such as this code snippet from [Chipper/js/common/getLicenseEntry.js](https://github.com/phetsims/chipper/blob/master/js/common/getLicenseEntry.js):
+Additionally, you may come across conditional module declarations, such as this code snippet from [Chipper/js/common/getLicenseEntry.js](https://github.com/phetsims/chipper/blob/master/js/common/getLicenseEntry.js):
 ```js
   // browser require.js-compatible definition
   if ( typeof define !== 'undefined' ) {